 We track CAPEX according to investment in ECOtracker water efficiency projects such as upgrades to our nano-filtration system, modifying our water features, and upgrading appliances.
 We track OPEX according to annual spend on water use.
 Anticipated forward trends are estimates.
-From 2018 to 2019, we decreased CAPEX by approximately 35% due to an increase in use of behavioural projects that drive water efficiency but do not require a large CAPEX investment.
-Moving forward, COVID-19 will have an impact on the type, scale and impact of water projects that the company can implement.
-Currently, we estimated the forward trend for CAPEX to be zero.
-From 2018 to 2019, we saw a 1% increase in water OPEX.
-Moving forward, COVID-19 will likely impact our water consumption.
-Although property closures in Q2 decreased water use, we anticipate an increase in use in Q3-Q4 due to new hygiene and sanitation procedures and changes to our air-handling units which will impact cooling water consumption.
+From 2019 to 2020, we increased CAPEX by approximately 25%.
+Currently, we estimated the forward trend for CAPEX to increase by 10%.
+From 2019 to 2020, we saw a 35% decrease in water OPEX due to covid-19 pandemic.
+Moving forward, as the business rebounds from COVID-19 we expect to see an increase in water consumption and thus OPEX expenses.